 ToggleWhat is a Competency Demonstration Report?

-The Competency Demonstration Report or CDR is a collection of documents that Engineers Australia requires to gauge engineering competencies for Australian Immigration to tally against the ruled-out standards.
-CDR is required when qualifications are not accredited or from non-accord countries.
+The Competency Demonstration Report or CDR is a collection of documents that Engineers Australia requires to gauge engineering competencies for Australian Immigration to compare against the set standards.
+CDR is required only when qualifications are not accredited or from non-accord countries.

 Who Needs to Write It for Engineers Australia?